What is Reorder Point?

 Read more about determining the appropriate level of Reorder Point

 In Katana, Purchase Orders or Manufacturing Orders are not created automatically.
 You can see the difference from the optimal level for each item in the "Stock" list (read more) by looking at the "Missing/Excess" column.
 Inventory levels that are below optimal are highlighted in red.
 This indicates that you should create new Purchase Orders or Manufacturing Orders.

 However, be aware that too high Reorder Point comes at a cost.
 If you are keeping too much stock, the cost might be related to renting additional warehouse space, paying salary to people handling the stock, the risk of stock expiring or becoming outdated, and much more.
 Also, excess inventory means your cash is tied up.
 Therefore, every manufacturer needs to find a good balance between having enough stock to weather the storms, but not so much that it would break your bank.

-You can set Reorder Point for each product and material on its item card.
+You can set a Reorder Point for each product and material directly in the "Stock" page.
 Read more about How to set Reorder Point for a product or material?